RandyKLe/YummyNoodleBar/3/README.ftl.md

 ![Life Preserver showing Configuration Domain with Initial Components](../images/life-preserver-rest-domain-and-controllers-and-core-domain-and-config-domain-initial-zoom-out.png)

-Your web front end isn't very pretty yet, or even functional, though.
+Your web front end isn't very pretty yet, or even functional.
 You will add both a pretty face and expand the number of URLs your application responds to, in the next section of this tutorial

 [Next..
 Creating rich HTML views using JSP and Spring Tags](../4/)